xactuary/MechaCar_Statistical_Analysis/README.md

  ![](https://github.com/xactuary/MechaCar_Statistical_Analysis/blob/main/samplettest.PNG)

   The p value resulting from the t test is .5741 which is above our 5%.
-This means that the sample did not occur by chance and the means are similar.
-The t value is .5658 which isn't very big which implies there isn't a significant difference between the sample mean and the population mean.
+This means that the sample did not occur by chance and the means are similar  The t value is .5658 which isn't very big which implies there isn't a significant difference between the sample mean and the population mean.
 Therefore there is not evidence to reject the null hypothesis that there is no statistical difference between the mean of the sample and population.
-So we accept the null hypothesis that the means of the sample and the population are similar.
+So we accept the null hypothesis that the means of the sample and the population are similar.   (the double negative in this test makes it confusing....)

 We can also run the sample versus the assumed population mean of 1500 (from challenge) which results in the following t test results:

 ![](https://github.com/xactuary/MechaCar_Statistical_Analysis/blob/main/sampvs1500ttest.PNG)

 The p value of .1516 is greater than .05 so we accept the null hypothesis that the sample mean is similar to the 1500 assumed total population mean.
+This is a similar result as when we looked at the variance of the design based on the total population where it looked like the cars passed the variance test as a whole but not for individual lots.

-Because the company wants to make sure that manufacturing quality is consistent across lots, it is also important to run the t test on a the 3 different manufacturing lots because we noted earlier that lot 3 did not pass the design specifications.
+Because the company wants to make sure that manufacturing quality is consistent across lots, it is also important to run the t test on the 3 different manufacturing lots because we noted earlier that lot 3 did not pass the design specifications.

 ### Lot 1 t-test

  ![](https://github.com/xactuary/MechaCar_Statistical_Analysis/blob/main/Lot1graph.png)
  ![](https://github.com/xactuary/MechaCar_Statistical_Analysis/blob/main/Lot1ttest.PNG)

 The lot 1 t-test against the population calculated mean which is 1498.78 results in a very small p value which is less than .05 which means we would reject the null hypothesis that the Lot 1 sample mean is equal to the population mean.
 This seems counter-intuitive since the numbers are so close until you look at the plot.
 You can see that the variance in results in Lot 1 is so small that the population mean of 1498.78 is way to the left of the sample mean.
-So looking at it this way, the t test makes sense.

-We can also run the Lot 1 test against the assumed population mean of 1500.
+So looking at it this way, the t test makes sense rejecting the null hypothesis.
+However, if we run the t-test against the assumed pouplation mean of 1500, we get a different result.
 In this case, the p value = 1.
 This means the model with population mean=1500 perfectly describes the data in Lot 1 so we accept the null hypothesis that the Lot 1 sample mean is similar to the assumed population mean of 1500.
  ![]( https://github.com/xactuary/MechaCar_Statistical_Analysis/blob/main/lot11500.PNG)

 ### Lot 2 t-test